alok-37/alok-37/README.md

 - 👋 Hi, I’m Alok.
-- 👀 I’m interested in Web-development.I also do some reading on the latest development on Web3 and Machine learning from time to time.
+- 👀 Interested in Web-development.I listen to a lot of technology related podcasts.
 - 🌱 I’m currently learning Front end development from Scrimba.I also dabble with Adobe XD and Figma.
-- 💞️ I’m looking to collaborate on front-end development.
+- 💞️ Looking to collaborate on front-end development.
 - 📫 You can reach me at plantsfortrees@gmail.com

 <!---